 At any point, a random disaster or event could damage your vehicle.
 This could cost you thousands of dollars.
-Comprehensive car insurance is one of the best ways to ensure that you don’t have to pay out of pocket in the event of an incident that’s not in your control.
-This article will cover the basics of the coverage, including:
+Comprehensive insurance coverage is one of the best ways to ensure that you don’t have to pay out of pocket in the event of an incident that’s not in your control.

-- A full definition
+• A full definition of comprehensive insurance

-- What it does and doesn’t cover
+• What it does and doesn’t cover

-- Collision vs. comprehensive
+• Collision vs. comprehensive

-- Deductibles and limits
+• Deductibles and limits

 How Comprehensive Insurance Works

-What Comprehensive Insurance Covers
+What It Covers

 When you buy comprehensive, you’ll have coverage for many types of damages.
 It covers anything that doesn’t involve a collision with another car or object.
 Here are some examples of what it covers: